 SPLC noted Squire’s operation to gather information and disseminate to radical leftists, approved of it, and decided to bring it in-house.
 Yet an organization comfortable with feeding information to Antifa wants to present itself as the neutral, all-credible arbiter of “hate.”

 Last month, the FBI was forced to retract a leaked internal memo from the Richmond field office labelling “radical-traditionalist Catholic[s]” as potential violent extremists.
 The memo cited the SPLC’s widely-discredited “hate map” designations — which inspired a terror attack at FRC headquarters in 2012 — to support this insinuation.
 The memo did “not meet the exacting standards of the FBI,” the FBI admitted.

 “You and I have known for a long time that the SPLC was up to all sorts of nefarious activity.
 They are effectively an arm of the radical progressive Left in this country,” Rep. Mike Johnson (R-La.) told Perkins on “Washington Watch.”
 “But they’re being exposed for who they are.
 And this is a good moment.
 The truth is coming out.”

-Joshua Arnold is a staff writer at The Washington Stand.
+Joshua Arnold is a senior writer at The Washington Stand.